dkgaraujo/gingado/README.md

 * **automatic benchmark model**, to enable the user to assess their models against a reasonably well-performant model; and
 * **support for model documentation**, to embed documentation and ethical considerations in the model development phase.

 Each of these functionalities is illustrated below for a user trying to forecast GDP growth.
-Each step builds on top of the previous one, and they can be done with one line of code!
-But to highlight how `gingado` can benefit users in multiple ways, the brief walk-through below goes over them separtely.
+Each step builds on top of the previous one, and they can be used stand-alone, together, or even as part of a larger pipeline from data input to model training to documentation!
+But to highlight how `gingado` can benefit users in multiple ways, the brief walk-through below goes over them separtely and then highlights how they can work jointly.

 Before stepping in, let's import the necessary packages and data.